 Various alternate World War II video games feature Horten-style flying wings, including War Front: Turning Point (2007), Blazing Angels 2: Secret Missions of WWII (2007) and Wolfenstein: The New Order (2014).

-Revell sells model kits of the Ho IX with amazing box cover artwork by Egbert Friedl.
+Revell sells model kits of the Ho IX with box cover art by Egbert Friedl.

 Stuart Jennett’s concept art for the horror movie Panzer 88 features a similar flying wing.
 Not sure if that movie will get made, though, it appears to have been in development hell for years.